warrormac/warrormac/README.md

 - Im very interested in Big Data, Data Structures and Crypto.
 - Windows is my daily driver, but I use Linux and Arch Linux when i need more power.
 - VS is my preferred IDE and editor.
+- I like to experiment with hardware and software.

 ### Connect with me: